codebybrett/reb/README.md

 SCRIPT-NEEDS declares the required files for a script and internally uses ENV to find and DO those files.

-### Note ###

-Scripts here are written with the Ren/C project in mind and may use the ren/c future bridge r2r3-future.r.

 ### License ###